Ravenwood Fair: Gameplay

 The player selects an avatar which resembles a woodland animal - either a raccoon (named Rita) or bear (named Randy).
 The player then completes a short tutorial that shows how to chop trees, pick up loot drops, then build a hotdog cart.
 After the tutorial, the player is given several quests that direct gameplay toward accumulating materials, building structures, or purchasing decorations and placing them.

 The player has an energy bar which determines how many major actions the player can take in a session.
 More energy can be purchased with mushrooms or Facebook credits to extend gameplay.
 Mushrooms randomly drop from trees that are chopped down.

 Chopping trees and roots are a large part of gameplay.
 One chop on a tree or root will use an energy.
 Loot drops from the chopped tree or root and will contain coins, XP (experience points), and often materials needed for quests and building structures.
-Sometimes a monster, such as a Crittle Bear or Domovoi, will appear as a result of chopping a tree and the player can either ignore the monster or pummel it with a shovel to scare it away.
+Sometimes a monster, such as a Critter Bear or Domovoi, will appear as a result of chopping a tree and the player can either ignore the monster or pummel it with a shovel to scare it away.

 When the player finishes building a structure, the "fun" value attached to the structure accumulates with all other structures in the fair.
 At various "fun" levels, visitors will fly in on a zeppelin and roam the player's fair, playing games and using buildings and paying coins and XP for them.

 All during gameplay, the scary forest erupts randomly with evil laughter, will-o-wisps, or a frightening crow.
 If a visitor is near a scary part of the forest, the visitor will scream and run to the player for comfort.
 The player must then click on the scared visitor to comfort them so they can continue enjoying the fair.
 If the player places a Protector on the ground, it will be able to retaliate against the forest, attack monsters, and comfort the scared visitors.

 After the player gathers enough XP, they will level up and have their energy meter filled, and possibly extended.
 Attaining levels will affect the game in various ways, such as unlocking items for purchase in the store (called Ye Olde Shoppe), new quests becoming available, new monsters appearing when trees are chopped, etc.